Schema-Driven Information Extraction from Heterogeneous Tables: Schema-Driven Information Extraction

 To demonstrate the feasibility of Schema-Driven IE on tables, we introduce \textbf{\method{}}, a method to extract structured records from a broad range of semi-structured data, using only task-specific instructions. \method{} uses a template-based approach to information extraction \citep{chambers2011template,chen2023unified}, where the extraction schema is represented as a series of JSON templates.
 The underlying LLM is instructed to select the appropriate template and populate it with extracted values for each cell in an input table, following a specified cell traversal order.
 As illustrated in Figure \ref{fig:method} (left), the prompt used by \method{} consists of four key components: an input table (optionally) supplemented with contextual text, an extraction schema, task-specific instructions, and an initial record for starting the process.

 Despite explicit instructions, we found that models often fail to generate JSON records for all the cells in a single inference pass.
-Instead, models deviate from the instructed cell traversal order, leading to partial extraction of the input table's cells.
+Instead, models often deviate from the instructed cell traversal order, leading to partial extraction of the input table's cells.
 To mitigate this, we use an iterative error recovery strategy.
 As shown on the right side of Figure \ref{fig:method}, we detect deviations from the instructed \textit{left-right, top-down} order by comparing predicted cell values with those from a rule-based cell detector.
 Then, we truncate the LLM’s output to the point of deviation, and re-prompt the model with the truncated sequence, adding the value of the next target cell.
-This strategy guides the model to adhere to the instructed order, and continues iteratively until all records are generated.
-In Section \ref{sec:ablation}, we show that this approach achieves comparable performance to cell-by-cell prompting, while significantly reducing inference costs.
+This process is repeated until all records are generated.
+Using identified cells as a scaffold, this strategy helps the model adhere to the instructed order, significantly improving performance despite potential propagated errors in cell identification.
+In Section \ref{sec:ablation}, we show that our approach is much more cost-efficient than cell-by-cell prompting while achieving similar performance.
 For more details on \method{}, including prompt formulation and cell detectors, please refer to Appendix \ref{sec:promp_appendix}.